oluoluoxenfree/oluonline-quartz-style/content/content ideas i will flesh out, so help me god.md

 5. does social media use make you more likely to be mentally ill?
 6. does having a smartphone make you use your brain less, and is that bad?
 7. tech uses water. so. much. water.
-8. subsea cables vs satellite internet connection; why sattelites can't connect the entire planet
+8. subsea cables vs satellite internet connection; why satellites can't connect the entire planet
 9. ai and medicine seems to be the only good application of the technology
 10. ai and translation services destroying the industry
 11. ai and transcription services destroying the industry